-In 20th century philosophy, there are numerous theories, which cover the question of (political) subjectivization or, generally speaking, the process in which an individual becomes a (political) subject.
+In 20th century philosophy, there are numerous theories, which cover the question of (political) subjectivisation or, generally speaking, the process in which an individual becomes a (political) subject.
 The abundance of these theories is in part due both to the growing impasses of capitalism and the failure of past → emancipatory projects, especially in terms of communism, the catastrophe of Stalinism and so-called really existing socialism.
-One could, as a starting point, take Louis Althusser’s theory of (successful or failed) ideological interpellation and consequently grasp other famous theories of political subjectivity, from Alain Badiou’s fidelity to the Truth-Event, Étienne Balibar’s égaliberté, Jacques Rancière’s mésentente or “misapprehension”, to Ernesto Laclau’s take on hegemony, and many others (see, for example, Slavoj Žižek's The Ticklish Subject, The Absent Centre of Political Ontology).
-In view of these well-known developments of 20th century philosophy, of what they reject, criticize or even obscure, including the turns of so-called structuralism, post-structuralism and/or the postmodern “death of the subject”, which saw the supposedly liberating proliferation, especially in political thought and Cultural Studies, of multiple, emphatically particularized forms of subjectivity, it is perhaps still rightly scandalous to take into account that Jacques Lacan, within the frame of his return to Freud, actually also returned, after his initial rejection of it (see his “The Mirror Stage” in Écrits), to the modern rationalist and ultimately → antihumanist notion of the subject, introducing a distinction between the subject and subjectivization, thereby reasserting the Cartesian cogito, not only as the subject of the unconscious, and actually going beyond the unconscious, but also as the subject of modern science, which simply cannot be seen as just another narrative from any pluralist and ultimately historicist-relativist perspective.
+One could, as a starting point, take Louis Althusser’s theory of (successful or failed) ideological interpellation and consequently grasp other famous theories of political subjectivity, from Alain Badiou’s fidelity to the Truth-Event, Étienne Balibar’s égaliberté or “freedom-in-equality”, Jacques Rancière’s mésentente or “misapprehension”, to Ernesto Laclau’s take on hegemony, and many others.
+In view of these well-known developments of 20th century philosophy, of what they reject, criticise or even obscure, including the turns of so-called structuralism, post-structuralism and/or the postmodern “death of the subject”, which saw the supposedly liberating proliferation, especially in political thought and Cultural Studies, of multiple, emphatically particularised forms of subjectivity, it is perhaps still rightly scandalous to take into account that Jacques Lacan, within the frame of his return to Freud, actually also returned, after his initial rejection of it, to the modern rationalist and ultimately → antihumanist notion of the subject, introducing a distinction between the subject and subjectivisation, thereby reasserting the Cartesian cogito, not only as the subject of the unconscious, and actually going beyond the unconscious, but also as the subject of modern science, which simply cannot be seen as just another narrative from any pluralist and ultimately historicist-relativist perspective.
 After the advent of modernity, which is nothing but a series of cuts and inaugurations, be it in science, art, etc., there simply is no way back, not even for the West.
-To claim otherwise, if we paraphrase Žižek, would mean succumbing to the cognitive suspension, typical of Cultural Studies and performative theories, and abandoning the consideration of the inherent truth-value of a certain theoretical practice under consideration, now focusing merely on unearthing its hidden patriarchal, Eurocentrist, identitarian, etc., bias, thereby reducing everything to a historicist reflection upon conditions in which certain notions emerged as a result of historically specific power relations.
-So it is crucial to emphasize that for Lacan modern science is absolutely not one of the narratives comparable in principle to other modes of cognitive mapping – modern science touches the Real in a way that is totally absent from premodern discourses.
-(Slavoj Žižek, Did Somebody Say Totalitarianism?
-Five Interventions in the (Mis)Use of a Notion, pp. 218-19) Of course, the joint question of modern science and the subject also bears on the topic of sexuality from Freud onwards (see Alenka Zupančič's “Sexual Difference and Ontology” in e-flux journal).
+To claim otherwise – if we paraphrase Žižek – would mean succumbing to the cognitive suspension, typical of Cultural Studies and performative theories, and abandoning the consideration of the inherent truth-value of a certain theoretical practice under consideration, now focusing merely on unearthing its hidden patriarchal, Eurocentrist, identitarian, and so on, bias, thereby reducing everything to a historicist reflection upon conditions in which certain notions emerged as a result of historically specific power relations.
+So it is crucial to emphasise that for Lacan modern science is absolutely not one of the narratives comparable in principle to other modes of cognitive mapping – modern science touches the Real in a way that is totally absent from premodern discourses.
+Of course, the joint question of modern science and the subject also bears on the topic of sexuality from Freud onwards.